Companies that use Netskope

 All Secure Access Service Edge Netskope

-Netskope We detected 2,094 customers using Netskope, 83 companies that churned or ended their trial, and 83 customers with estimated renewals in the next 3 months.
+Netskope We detected 2,133 companies using Netskope, 84 companies that churned, and 82 customers with upcoming renewal in the next 3 months.
 The most common industry is Financial Services (15%) and the most common company size is 1,001-5,000 employees (27%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login